genai-musings/chatting-with-ChatGPT/README.md

 Repository for chatting with ChatGPT.

 This repository contains Python code, and associated unit tests, for an application which uses the OpenAI API to perform language generation.
+The application uses GitHub workflows for continuous integration and continuous deployment.

 The application a simple command line program takes the input from the user and generates a response using the "gpt-4" model.